Person-008/KyleOS/README.md

 ## Installing

 > [!WARNING]
-> Use this at your own risk.
+> Follow these instructions at your own risk.
 > I am not responsible if any of this code causes loss of data.
 > Be a responsible adult, read the scripts.